mas9612/mdslide.vim/README.md

 mdslide.vim is a plugin to create Web slide with Markdown.

+Once open Web slide, it will be refreshed automatically when Markdown file is updated.
+So you don't need to refresh browser manually after edit original Markdown file.

 If you don't know the Markdown notation in reveal.js, please see https://github.com/hakimel/reveal.js/#markdown.

 To use mdslide.vim, you need to install Python3 to your computer and add it to `$PATH` .